-Course Name/#: Spanish 2 (H) - 203 Grade Level: 9/10 Course Status: Required Course Level: Honors Credit: 1 Multiplier: 1.03 Prerequisite: Successful completion of Spanish 1H curriculum with an averate teacher recommendation.
-Student has demonstrated a strong work independently as well as grasp the level 1 grammar and 1R to 2H must be approved by the Department Coordinator. erage of 90% or better with ong work ethic in 1 and the ability to d its verb conjugations.
-Moving from a
+Course Name/#: Spanish 2 (H) - 203

+Course Status: Required Course Level: Honors

+Credit: 1 Multiplier: 1.03

+Prerequisite: Successful completion of Spanish 1 curriculum with an average of 90% or better with teacher recommendation.
+Student has demonstrated a strong work ethic in 1 and the ability to work independently as well as a strong understanding of grammar and vocabulary of level 1.

+Moving from a 1R to 2H must be approved by the Department Coordinator.

 Description: This intensive course incorporates more complex grammatical structures, expands cultural themes and broadens the student's vocabulary in the target language.
 The student continues to use the language on a daily basis in practical situations.
-Students interact with one another in Spanish, participate in presentations and skits, read articles and stories in Spanish, view films, and use the internet to access Spanish sites and materials.
+Students interact with one another and the teacher in Spanish.
+Students develop their language skills through reading, listening, speaking and writing in Spanish.

-Course Name/#: Spanish 2 - 204 Grade Level: 9/10 Course Status: Required Course Level: Regents Credit: 1 Multiplier: 1.00 Prerequisite: Successful completion of Spanish 1 curriculum.
+Course Name/#:Spanish 2 - 204Grade Level:9/10Course Status:RequiredCourse Level:RegentsCredit:1Multiplier:1.00Prerequisite:Successful completion of Spanish 1 curriculum.
 Eighth grade students will be required to sit for a placement examination to determine the appropriate level of learning.

 Description: This course incorporates more complex grammatical structures, expands cultural themes and broadens the student's vocabulary in the target language.
 The student continues to use the language on a daily basis in practical situations.
-Successful completion of 1R.
+Students interact with one another and the teacher in Spanish.
+Students develop their language skills through reading, listening, speaking and writing in Spanish.

-Course Name/#: Spanish 3 (H) - 205 Grade Level: 10/11 Course Status: Elective Course Level: Honors Credit: 1 Multiplier: 1.03 Prerequisite: Successful completion of Spanish 2H curriculum with an aver age of 90% or be tter.
-Students recommended from 2R must be approved by the Department Coordinator.
+Course Name/#:Spanish 3 (H) - 205Grade Level:10/11Course Status:ElectiveCourse Level:HonorsCredit:1Multiplier:1.03 recommended from 2R must be approved by the Department Coordinator.